Fired after getting injured at work

-Fired after filed a workers compensation claim.
+Fired after filing a workers compensation claim

 Call today.
 Real answers, right now.